chem330/chem330.github.io/lecture-syllabus.md

 **Technology:** Students will need a laptop computer meeting Chemistry and Physics' [minimum computer requirements](https://www.wcu.edu/learn/academic-services/it/computer-guidelines/index.aspx) with Microsoft Office installed.
 Microsoft office is available for "free" through WCU; please visit Technology Commons or submit an IT help ticket if you don't know how to install it.
 A web browser and internet connection capable of streaming video will be necessary for submitting homework assignments and accessing course materials.

+## Field Work

+Portions of this course will be conducted outdoors in the field while collecting water samples for analysis.
+This work may occur both on and off campus.
+This year, we will travel to Black Mountain, NC to collect water samples from the Swannanoa River; the analysis results will be shared with the Town of Black Mountain stormwater program.
+Students should make every effort to attend this field trip, and you will receive a grade for participation in the trip.
+Any students not attending will be required to complete a makeup assignment with equal time and effort committments as the field trip.
+Field work will occur rain or shine -- please see the lab syllabus for a list of recommended materials to bring with you to the field.

 ## Grading

 Your final grade for the semester will be weighted thusly: